Bios4Biol/intronSeeker/doc/SIMULATION.md

 #### Full-random simulation

-To simulate Full-random RNA-seq data, several commands are implemeted :
+To simulate Full-random RNA-seq data, a module is implemeted.
+Hereafter, we'll review the different step performed to generate this type of data :

 1. Generate a fasta file which contains random sequences.
 The simulation parameters are number of sequence, maximum and minimum lengths of the generated sequences.